Brian Derwin's Tips & Tricks on Proper Training Techniques

 Correcting the process involves:

-- Use lighter weights with a small range of motion to replicate getting under with a lower risk;
+Use lighter weights with a small range of motion to replicate getting under with lower risk;

 I have an example of this from our training Hall.
 I used five exercises to address this situation.
 We worked this over a period of eight weeks.